Profiles

 gh workflow disable/enable | gh workflow list/view |

-gh run cancel | gh issue create/list/view/comment |
+gh run cancel | gh run list/view/watch |

-gh api -X DELETE/PUT/PATCH | gh pr create |
+gh api -X DELETE/PUT/PATCH/POST | gh api with GET/HEAD |

 | Workflow file writes | gh auth status |

-| CODEOWNERS writes | gh secret set |
+CODEOWNERS writes, gh secret set |

 Auto-detection trigger: .github/ directory